Holocaust by Bullets: Steps of the Holocaust by bullets

 In each village, the steps through which the Holocaust by bullets occurred were different.
 In certain cases, the Jews were asked to congregate in a common location, then loaded into trucks and taken to killing sites.
 Upon arrival, they were forced to take off their clothes and were shot in groups.
-Most of the time, the shooters were Nazis, but Desbois’ interviews sometimes mention the requisitioning of prisoners of war or local police to murder Jews.
+Most of the time, the shooters were Nazis, but Desbois' interviews sometimes mention the requisitioning of prisoners of war or local police to murder Jews.
 In addition, most witnesses recall that the Nazis forced villagers or prisoners to collect rings, earrings and gold teeth that belonged to the Jews.
 Some villagers would later take the leftover clothing of Jews for themselves.

 Operation 1005: the cremation of Jews

 Desbois describes Operation 1005 in Chapter XVI, a plan ordered by Heinrich Himmler in 1942 to dig up the mass-graves and burn the victims' bodies in furnaces.
 Himmler was motivated by two key factors: anti-Semitism, which suggests that Jews had no right to Nazi soil, and hiding accountability, such that Soviet commissions could not establish proof of Nazi crimes.
-During Desbois’ time in Ukraine, he had met men and women who had witnessed the smoke of the fires, some of which had to evacuate due to the pollution and smell.
+During Desbois' time in Ukraine, he had met men and women who had witnessed the smoke of the fires, some of which had to evacuate due to the pollution and smell.
 Maria, a villager of Voskresenskaya, saw the bodies of victims being dug up and cremated.
 She recounts that Soviet prisoners were responsible for the cremation of at least 2,000 people per day.
-“The flames went right up to the sky,” Maria states, struggling to hold back tears.
+"The flames went right up to the sky," Maria states.

 Jewish survivors

 Desbois also interviewed several witnesses who attempted to hide Jews in their houses.
-Galina Boulavka’s mother, on her deathbed, tells the story of the young girl who she hid in the family home in Lubomil for weeks.
+Galina Boulavka's mother, on her deathbed, tells the story of the young girl who she hid in the family home in Lubomil for weeks.
 One day, when the girl could no longer bear to stay inside, she went to play in the front yard.
 Soon enough, she was discovered by the Germans and shot against the front door.
 Olga Kokodishka, who lived in Novy Yaritchev during the war, recalls the day when her family was denounced for hiding Jews.
 The Germans searched their house, smashing their belongings, but could not find the Jews who had escaped from the back.
 Instead, the Germans shot and killed her father.